yamatt/blog/content/blog/notes-on-cyber-advisories.md

 toc: false
 ---

+Communicating about vulnerabilities to users can be a complex problem.
 The weekend of March 18th was an interesting one for security communication.
+I wanted to explore my thinking process that got us good results.

 Towards the end of the working week [Google announced several bugs affecting Android baseband modems](https://googleprojectzero.blogspot.com/2023/03/multiple-internet-to-baseband-remote-rce.html), and it was a serious bug.
 Any Android device with a particular set of hardware could be forced to run remote code simply by knowing someone's phone number.
 This could lead to the another [Pegasus](https://en.wikipedia.org/wiki/Pegasus_(spyware)).